 In fact, I’d come to the conclusion that the whole Blah-Blah about the Founders was a gasping, flopping red herring.
 Just as with the bloody Prophecy, the Founders were only tangentially important to the story because they were important to Tom Riddle.

 Being descended from Salazar Slytherin mattered tremendously to Tom Riddle.
 Once upon a time, at least.
-But when you come right down to it, the man was no more than one powerful wizard, and a schoolmaster.
+But when you come right down to it, the man was no more than one powerful wizard, and a reasonably famous schoolmaster.

-Yes, he and his associates founded a school, and the school itself is still around nearly 1000 years later.
+Yes, he and his associates founded a school, and the school itself is still operating nearly 1000 years later.
 Bully for them.
 That’s because there is a continuing need for that school, not because of anything those specific founders did to ensure it.
 They saw a growing need and met it.
 Good for them.
-If someone else had done so, their school would probably be the school for British wizards.
+If someone else had done so, their school would probably be the preeminent school for British wizards.

 But they weren’t the four kings and queens at Cair Paravel.
-I finally decided that the whole build-up that we’d been given in the books regarding the “Heir of Slytherin” was just buying into Tom’s delusions of grandeur.
+I finally decided that the whole build-up that we’d been given in CoS regarding the “Heir of Slytherin” was just buying into Tom’s delusions of grandeur.
 Otherwise you would have expected Rowling to have done something with it by then.
 And she hadn’t.
 She really hadn’t.

-Mind you, I suspected the Founders would probably get referred to again in Book 7, even if only to debunk the theme of the Heirs the way that the significance of the Prophecy was devalued by Albus in HBP.
+Mind you, I suspected the Founders would probably get referred to again in Book 7, even if only to debunk the theme of the Heirs, much the way that the significance of the Prophecy was devalued by Albus in HBP.
 But I could no longer convince myself that they were central to anything.
 They had merely served as a useful distraction to string us all along with for six books into the series and keep the readers from cottoning onto whatever Rowling WAS up to.
 I suspected that anyone who was still waiting around for the “Heir of Gryffindor” to show up and solve the problem for us was living in a fool’s paradise.

 The Founders simply do not have the answer to the problem.
 The problem is one deranged wizard who has been allowed to cast his shadow over two whole generations, and who seriously needs to be stopped.
 It was an outside possibility that some further information about the Founders might reveal a weakness in the enemy, but even that was a pretty faint possibility (ETA: a variant of that actually did turn out to be the case.
 Woo-hoo!)